Skip to content

 Why Intelligent Document Processing Outperforms OCR in Insurance Operations

-For UK insurers, the difference between OCR and Intelligent Document Processing is not just technical, it is operational.
+For UK insurers, the difference between IDP vs OCR in insurance is not just technical, it is operational.

 → It understands context, not just text: linking policy data, loss dates and claim values into meaningful insights.